Jeija/bluefluff/README.md

 * Modify and flash custom DLC files in order to understand the meaning of its contents.
 * Reverse engineer the GeneralPlus A1800 codec, e.g. by converting different sample files (silence, sine waves, ...) and comparing their output
 * Measure signals in Furby's crest opening and understand their meaning
 * Figure out which microcontrollers exactly Furby is using.
-To be shure, this would propably mean opening one up though :(
+To be shure, this would probably mean opening one up though :(

 ## TODO List
 If you have any information on the following (or different) subjects, I'd be very interested in hearing from you: